pgpbpadilla/ewebrtc-sdk/node-sample/README.md

 ## Loading the Sample App

 1. Open a Chrome browser window or new tab.
-2. Load the URL: https://localhost:9001 to load the application.
+2. Enter the URL for the sample app in your browser.
+If you're running the sample app on the local computer, use the URL https://localhost:9001 to load the application.

-# RESTful API
+# RESTful API Information

 ## Register User